-Developing the Leadership and Management Programme Developing a bespoke training package for Information Governance Developing Bespoke training for Job Evaluation Customer Services Across the year a number of Development Sessions have been delivered following areas Information Governance Managing Attendance Managing Performance Drugs and Alcohol Policy Homeworking Policy The first ever Exchange staff development session was delivered for staff across East Ayrshire Leisure on 25/26 June 2018 A revised framework and protocol is in place to welcome volunteers to organisation.
-Volunteering opportunities are available via the web site and organisation. f -- ---
+■ Food Safety Hygiene ■ Swimming Courses Training delivery has focussed on:- Competency Based Interviews Preparation for Interview Developing the Leadership and Management Programme Developing a bespoke training package for Information Governance Developing Bespoke training for Job Evaluation Customer Services Across the year a number of Development Sessions have been delivered in the following areas Information Governance Managing Attendance Managing Performance Drugs and Alcohol Policy Homeworking Policy The first ever Exchange staff development session was delivered for staff across East Ayrshire Leisure on 25/26 June 2018 A revised framework and protocol is in place to welcome volunteers to the organisation.
+Volunteering opportunities are available via the web site and where appropriate job outlines have been designed.
+POSITIVE PERFORMANCE